johnpaultaken/utils/allocator/readme.txt

 Challenge:
 Can you figure out the next number in the above clang sequence ?
 Hint:
-Statistical analysis have shown hash table sizing to have certain properties to enable even distribution.
+Statistical analysis have shown hash table sizing to keep certain properties to enable even distribution.
 ==============================================================================
 unordered_map constructed with 1033 elements